daspoon/tree-sitter-kit/README.md

   }
   ```

+Here the *Grammar* macro is applied to a structure conforming to the *Grammar* protocol.
+The protocol requires specifying the symbol type which appears at the root of each parse tree, together with a list of production rules associating each symbol type with a syntax expression and a constructor for that type.
-Swift's parameter packs feature enables each production rule to be generic in a sequence of symbol types, and the Grammar macro ensures that the number and type of syntax expression captures matches the number and type of constructor parameters.
-The macro generates a static *TSLanguage* instance together with a method for translating parse trees into the specified *Root* type,
+Swift's parameter packs feature enables each production rule to refer to a distinct sequence of symbol types, and the macro ensures the number and type of syntax expression captures matches the number and type of constructor parameters.

+The macro generates the *TSLanguage* instance which serves as parser configuration and a method for translating parse tree nodes into instances of the root type.

   ```
+  static var language : UnsafePointer<TSLanguage>
-  static func translate(_ node: TSNode, with source: InputSource, in context: Context) -> Root
+  static func translate(parseTree node: TSNode, in context: ParsingContext) -> Root
   ```

-and the *Grammar* protocol provides a convenience method for translating text to its *Root* type.
+The *Grammar* protocol provides a convenience method for translating text to its *Root* type -- throwing when the parse tree contains errors.

   ```
-  static func parse(text: String, encoding: String.Encoding = .utf8, in context: Context) throws -> Root
+  static func parse(inputSource src: InputSource) throws -> Root
   ```

-Since Swift macros can neither invoke subprocesses nor interact with the file system, the *Grammar* macro relies on a [fork](https://github.com/daspoon/tree-sitter) of tree-sitter extended with a callable interface to generate the Swift equivalent of *parser.c*.
+Since Swift macros can neither invoke subprocesses nor interact with the file system, the macro relies on a [fork](https://github.com/daspoon/tree-sitter) of tree-sitter extended with a callable interface to generate the Swift equivalent of *parser.c*.

 ## Installation

-This project runs only on macOS due to the use of binary targets.
+Building this project requires an Apple platform (due to the use of binary targets) and for Rust to be installed (in order to build the tree-sitter fork).
-After cloning the project you must run the shell script `build_xcframework` from the package directory in order to create the binary target TreeSitterCLI.xcframework.
+After cloning the project you must run the shell script `build_xcframework.rb` from the checkout directory in order to create the binary target TreeSitterCLI.xcframework.
 That script must be run again if the tree-sitter working copy is updated via `swift package update`.

-## Examples
+## Other Examples

 Some example parsers are provided as test cases:

-  [ExprLang](https://github.com/daspoon/tree-sitter-kit/tree/main/Tests/ExprLang) shows arithmetic expressions involving function calls and various operators.
+  [ExprLang](https://github.com/daspoon/tree-sitter-kit/blob/main/Tests/ExprLang/ExprLang.swift) shows arithmetic expressions involving function calls and various operators.

-  [LambdaTests](https://github.com/daspoon/tree-sitter-kit/blob/main/Tests/TSKit/LambdaTests.swift) shows a simple untyped lambda calculus.
+  [LambdaTests](https://github.com/daspoon/tree-sitter-kit/blob/main/Tests/TSKit/LambdaTests.swift) shows an untyped lambda calculus.

   [JSONTests](https://github.com/daspoon/tree-sitter-kit/blob/main/Tests/TSKit/JsonTests.swift) shows a JSON.

   [TypedLang](https://github.com/daspoon/tree-sitter-kit/blob/main/Tests/TypedLang/TypedLang.swift) shows a minimal typed functional language with blocks, closures and declarations.

-## Future
+## Future Plans

-This is a work in progress: there are a number of known [issues](https://github.com/daspoon/tree-sitter-kit/issues) and likely many more to be discovered through experimentation.
+This is a work in progress, so there are a number of known [issues](https://github.com/daspoon/tree-sitter-kit/issues) and likely many more to be discovered through experimentation.
+Among the most obvious:

+  - there is no streamlined support for editing or error reporting
+  - TreeSitterCLI.xcframework must be built separately
-One obvious drawback is that all production rules must be defined within the top-level grammar struct, making that struct definition rather large.
+  - all production rules must be defined within the top-level grammar struct

+The last point means that non-trivial grammar definitions are lengthy.
-I had wanted each symbol type to specify its own production rules and for the grammar to derive the set of all rules reachable from its root type,
+Ideally each symbol type would specify its own production rules and the set of all rules would be calculated from the grammar's root type;
-but I don't see how a macro can access components outside the declaration to which it is attached.
+unfortunately Swift member macros have no apparent means to access components outside the declaration to which they're attached.